cloudburst/libheap/docs/UserGuide.md

     (gdb) heap -h
     "heap" Options:

     -a 0x1234   Specify an arena address
-    -b        Print compact bin listing (only free chunks) -c        Print compact arena listing (all chunks) -l        Print a flat listing of all chunks in an arena -f [#]    Print all fast bins, or only a single fast bin -s [#]    Print all small bins, or only a single small bin

-    mstats    Print memory alloc statistics similar to malloc_stats(3) print_bin_layout [#]  Print the layout of a particular free bin
+    -b          Print compact bin listing (only free chunks) -c          Print compact arena listing (all chunks) -l          Print a flat listing of all chunks in an arena -f [#]      Print all fast bins, or only a single fast bin -s [#]      Print all small bins, or only a single small bin mstats      Print memory alloc statistics similar to malloc_stats(3)

 #### heap
     (gdb) heap